- Nearing the End of Life

 One benefit that may be available to you is long-term disability.
 You must look at your employer’s description of disability to see if you meet the criteria.
 A human resources expert at your work- place can discuss this with you or your partner and advise you about the best way to qualify for benefits.
 If your employer pays for your plan, your disability may not be quite as much as the usual 60% to 70% of your wages.
 Payments are also lower when you also are getting disability income from Social Security or another program.

 Some people buy their own disability insurance plans.
 For these people, the rules are different.
 Once you have met the plan’s definition of disability, you will be paid a specific amount per month from the company.

 Social Security Disability Insurance

->

-> If you've been working for many years, money has probably been taken out of your paycheck for Social Security.
-If you're self-employed, the self-employment tax you pay covers your Social Security contribution.
-In this case, you may qualify for disability benefits.
-But you must meet Social Security's definition of disability, which is quite strict.
-If you are turned down, it is best to appeal the decision.
+If you’ve been working for many years, money has probably been taken out of your paycheck for Social Security.
+If you’re self-employed, the self-employment tax you pay covers your Social Security contribution.
+In either case, you might qualify for disability benefits.
+But you must meet Social Security’s definition of disability, which is quite strict.
+If you are turned down, it’s best to appeal the decision.
 Many cases that are turned down at first are approved after an appeal.

->

-> Don’t count on Social Security Disability Insurance (SSDI) for your immediate needs.
+Don’t count on Social Security Disability Insurance (SSDI) for your immediate needs.
 Even if your claim is approved, you will not get benefits until the sixth full month of disability.
 The approval process takes a long time and it may be too long in your case.